bernhard-musch/greaheisl/readme.md

 The software is structured into
 * [C++ code](prog/greaheisl/greaheisl.ino) intended to be compiled and uploaded onto the hardware using the the Arduino IDE, and making use of
-  * a [statically linked library](lib_rs/greaheisl_lib/) with a C compatible interface, written in Rust, making use of several non-std Rust crates that may be usefu for other, similar projects as well:
+  * a [statically linked library](lib_rs/greaheisl_lib/) with a C compatible interface, written in Rust, making use of several no-std Rust crates that may be useful for other, similar projects as well:
     * [greaheisl_async](lib_rs/greaheisl_async/) - a simple executor that can be integrated into the event loop of the embedded device
     * [greaheisl_button_processor](lib_rs/greaheisl_button_processor/) - monitors the low level button states and emits button events
     * [greaheisl_typeset](lib_rs/greaheisl_typeset/) - abstract definion of glyphs and fonts and typesetting of a single line of text
-    * [greheisl_bitvecimg](lib_rs/greaheisl_bitvecimg/) - a 2-dimensional image stored in memory using [bitvec](https://github.com/ferrilab/bitvec)
+    * [greheisl_bitvecimg](lib_rs/greaheisl_bitvecimg/) - a 2-dimensional b/w bitmap image stored in memory using [bitvec](https://github.com/ferrilab/bitvec)
 * an ["emulator"](lib_rs/greaheisl_emu/), written in Rust, to test the user interface interactively on a regular PC

 What I learned from this project: